SolexJ1000/alx-system_engineering-devops/0x00-shell_basics/README.md

-This folder contains scripts of different files
+This folder contains scripts of different files.
+I will update it later.